kubeflow/website/content/docs/guides/gcp-e2e.md

 downloaded the code for a simple web UI.
 The code is stored in the `kubeflow-introduction/web-ui` directory.

-The web page consists of a simple [Flask][flask] server that hosts the HTML/CSS/JavaScript files for the web page.
-The Flask server makes use of `mnist_client.py`, which contains a Python function that interacts directly with the TensorFlow server.
+The web UI uses a [Flask][flask] server to host the HTML/CSS/JavaScript files for the web page.
+The Python program, `mnist_client.py`, contains a function that interacts directly with the TensorFlow model server.

+The `kubeflow-introduction/web-ui` directory also contains a Dockerfile to build the application into a container image.

 ### Build a container and push it to Container Registry